Phase 1: Recruitment & Screening of Applicants

 You are encouraged to develop your own screening processes, but the following criteria should be assessed for each candidate:

-Program eligibility timeframe (e.g. If he or she qualifies as an intern presently, will this still be the case when he or she begins the internship?
+- Program eligibility time frame (e.g. If the participant qualifies as an intern presently, will this still be the case when they begin the internship?
 Graduates wishing to apply as interns must begin their programs in the U.S. within 12 months of graduation, so be sure these types of applications are submitted at least two months in advance.)

-Reasons for wanting to participate and future career goals
+- Reasons for participation and future career goals

 If you believe a potential applicant is suitable for Career Training USA, the next step is to invite him or her to complete the online application.